chaos/pathwalk/README.md

 ### pathwalk benchmark

 pathwalk simulates the file system load created by path search.
-First it creates a directory tree containing by default, 16 subdirectories, containing 10000 empty files each:
+First it creates a directory tree containing by default, 16 sub-directories, containing 10000 empty files each:
 ```
 $ pathwalk -c /tmp/abc
 pathwalk: Created 160001 objects in 2.381s
 ```
-Then it measures the time to search for 10000 files trying each of the 16 saubdirectories in turn, and finding the file in the last directory.
+Then it measures the time to search for 10000 files trying each of the 16 sub-directories in turn, and finding the file in the last directory.
 ```
 $ pathwalk -t /tmp/abc
 pathwalk: Found 10000/10000 files in 16 directories in 0.161s